Sammaye/mongoyii-php7/readme.md

 ],
 ```

-Now let's break this down:
+Now, let's break this down:

 - I delcare the class as `sammaye\mongoyii\Client`.
 This is required and will not be variable.
 - The `uri` is my server connection string and follows the standard laid out in the [PHP documentation](http://php.net/manual/en/mongodb-driver-manager.construct.php)